Exploiting multilevel Toeplitz structures in high dimensional nonlocal diffusion: Finite element setting

-If even $a_{\bi\bj} = a(|\bi -\bj|)$, then each level is symmetric and we can reconstruct the whole matrix from the first row (or column).
+If even $a_{\bi\bj} = a(|\bi -\bj|)$, where the absolute value is understood componentwise, then each level is symmetric and we can reconstruct the whole matrix from the first row (or column).
 For a more general and detailed consideration of multilevel Toeplitz matrices see for example \cite{multileveltoeplitz}.
-However, with this notation at hand we can now formulate \begin{theo} Let $\Omega = \prod_{i=0}^{d-1}[a_i,b_i]$ and assume that the kernel $\g$ is translation invariant and satisfies the general assumptions (\ref{gen_assumption}) as well as the specific assumption (\ref{case_1}).
-Further let the finite element space $V_c^{ h }$ be defined as in (\ref{fem_space}) for a grid size $ h >0$.
-Then the stiffness matrix $A$ associated to problem (\ref{finiteelementproblem}) is $d$-level Toeplitz, where each level is symmetric. \end{theo} \begin{proof} The key point in the proof is the relation
+However, with this notation at hand we can now formulate \begin{theo} Let the kernel $\g$ fulfill assumptions (A1) and (A2) and let the finite element space $V_c^{ h }$ be defined as in (\ref{fem_space}) for a grid size $ h >0$.
+Then the stiffness matrix $A$ associated with problem (\ref{finiteelementproblem}) is $d$-level Toeplitz, where each level is symmetric. \end{theo} \begin{proof} The key point in the proof is the relation

 which we show in two steps.
-First we show that $a_{kj} = a({ h }^{-1}(x_k-x_j)) $ and then we proof $a(z) = a(|z|).$ Therefore let us recall that the entry $a_{kj}$ of the stiffness matrix $A$ is given by
+First we show that $a_{kj} = a\left( { h }^{-1}(x_k-x_j)\right) $ and then we proof $a(z) = a(|z|).$ Therefore let us recall that the entry $a_{kj}$ of the stiffness matrix $A$ is given by

 Having a closer look at the support of the integrand, we find that

 Since $\lk (x,x)\colon x \in \OuO\rk$ has null $\lambda_{2d}$-Lebesgue measure we can neglect it in the integral and obtain